 - This is compared to a funder who specialises in people with poor credit

-If you have been asked to be a Guarantor you should definitely think about it before you agree to anything, and definitely before you sign anything.
-Therefore, we do advise that you speak to a bank, your broker or dealership before doing anything.
+If you have been asked to be a Guarantor you should definitely think about it carefully before you agree to anything, and most definitely before you sign anything.
+Therefore, we do advise that you speak to a bank, your broker or dealership before making any final decisions.